camio/superpromise/README.md

 is to provide a convenient way to develop promises and groups frequently modified in tandem with them.

+## License

+Most of this code is licensed under the Apache License, but there is third party code also incorporated that has its own license.
+See the dplm17 and dplm20 packages for more details.

 ## TODO

 - Add component-level documentation and tests for dplp's components and update